 Instructions

-- Place potatoes and garlic cloves in a large saucepan *affiliate link or stockpot and cover completely with water.
+- Place potatoes and garlic cloves in a large saucepan or stockpot and cover completely with water.
 Bring to a boil.

 - Cook until potatoes are tender and break easily with a fork.
 Remove from heat, drain and return to pot.

-- Add milks and buttery spread.
-Mash with a potato masher *affiliate link or mix with a hand mixer *affiliate link until smooth.
+- Add milk, yogurt and buttery spread.
+Mash with a potato masher or mix with a hand mixer until smooth.

 - Adjust seasoning with salt & pepper to taste and top with chives before serving.